Why Should We Be Unpredictable?

 On the other hand, it introduces a limit to control.
 We cannot exhaustively anticipate the course of our own experience.
 Understanding appears after the process, not before.
 Life is understood in retrospect because only then is the information that the process itself has produced available.

-We move, therefore, in an intermediate space: there are regularities, but no closure; there is structure, but not total prediction.
-That tension—between what can be anticipated and what can only unfold—defines the framework in which human experience takes place.
+We move, therefore, in an intermediate space: there are regularities, but no closure; there is structure, but no total prediction.
+That tension —between what can be anticipated and what can only unfold— defines the framework in which human experience takes place.

 But this limit is not just a theoretical question about human experience.
 It has a direct consequence in the place where behavior is systematically attempted to be anticipated today: recommendation algorithms.
 Understanding how these systems operate requires taking a step back and placing them within the framework in which they make sense.
-It's not just about technology, but about an economic model that structurally depends on capturing, measuring, and optimizing attention.
-The question is no longer just whether they can predict us, but why they need to.
+It is not just about technology, but about an economic model that structurally depends on capturing, measuring, and optimizing attention.
+The question is no longer merely whether they can predict us, but why they need to do so.

 Attention is no longer just a psychological or cultural phenomenon.
-It is a central economic quantity.
+It is a central economic magnitude.
 In 2014, the global advertising market was around $523 billion.
-In 2024, it exceeded $1 trillion for the first time, and is projected to reach $1.24 trillion in 2026.
-In just a decade, the system has practically doubled, with annual growth rates of around 6–8% sustained and forecasts above 10% in the short term.
+In 2024, it exceeded one trillion for the first time, and it is projected to reach $1.24 trillion in 2026.
+In just a decade, the system has practically doubled, with annual growths of around 6–8% sustained and forecasts above 10% in the short term.

-But what is decisive is not just the growth, but its form.
+But the decisive factor is not only growth but its form.
 Digital advertising already accounts for more than 70% of global investment and continues to increase.
-In markets such as the United States, it is growing at rates close to 15% annually.
-The contemporary advertising economy no longer revolves around traditional media, but around platforms capable of capturing, measuring, and optimizing attention in real time.
+In markets like the United States, it is growing at rates close to 15% annually.
+The contemporary advertising economy no longer revolves around traditional media but around platforms capable of capturing, measuring, and optimizing attention in real-time.

 Furthermore, this value is not distributed; it is concentrated.
 Google and Meta capture a dominant share of the global market.
-In Google's case, advertising—through Search, YouTube, and its network—represents approximately 75% of its total revenue, with more than $260 billion annually.
-Meta is even more dependent: more than 95% of its revenue—more than $160 billion, coming mainly from Facebook, Instagram, and WhatsApp—comes from advertising.
+In Google's case, advertising —through Search, YouTube, and its network— accounts for approximately 75% of its total revenue, with over $260 billion annually.
+Meta is even more dependent: more than 95% of its revenue —over $160 billion, mainly from Facebook, Instagram, and WhatsApp— comes from advertising.
 Its recent growth has also been sustained by simultaneous increases in impressions and price per ad, reflecting an intensification of the model.

-This core is joined by Amazon, which has turned its commercial ecosystem into a top-tier advertising platform, and ByteDance—with TikTok—has built one of the most effective infrastructures for capturing attention in short videos.
-These are not isolated services, but a set of systems that organize much of our daily access to information, entertainment, and consumption.
+Added to this core are Amazon, which has turned its commercial ecosystem into a first-rate advertising platform, and ByteDance—with TikTok—which has built one of the most effective infrastructures for capturing attention in short videos.
+These are not isolated services but a set of systems that organize a large part of daily access to information, entertainment, and consumption.

 That is why attention has become a primary economic asset.
 Every second retained, every interaction, every impression can be converted into revenue.
 The model is direct: capture attention, prolong it, and convert it.

-But here the structural problem arises.
+But here appears the structural problem.
 This system needs to anticipate behavior to function efficiently.
-And yet, the object on which it operates—human behavior—is not completely reducible.
+And yet, the object it operates on —human behavior— is not completely reducible.
 It cannot be compressed into a reliable global prediction.

-The consequence is not the failure of the system, but its reconfiguration.
+The consequence is not system failure but its reconfiguration.
 If it cannot predict the subject as a whole, it must reduce the problem to the only point where prediction remains viable: the immediate present.
-That is where the attention economy finds its operational form.
+This is where the attention economy finds its operational form.

 This economic system is not neutral: it depends on reducing behavior to the present.